Originally posted by Good Press

 Tell me about your organization and the work that you do.

-Unlocking Communities works to empower rural Haitians to start small businesses to sell water filters and clean burning stoves.
+Unlocking Communities works to empower rural Haitians to start small businesses to sell water filtration systems and clean burning stoves.
 We chose those products because they are products that Haitians are spending a lot of money on — buying charcoal and buying water.
 There are simple solutions out there that have lacked getting into the hands of the people that really need them.
 So our model both helps to bring business education training to our sellers and also products to people who need them.

 Read the full article here.